breatheco-de/content/src/content/lesson/react-hooks-explained.md

 ![useEffect hook for the component lifecycle](https://ucarecdn.com/945ae0a2-2495-4955-9e9a-46fdd3efc682/componentlifecyclehooks.png)

-Use efect is another amazing hook that you will probably have to use in almost every react application at least once.
+useEffect is another amazing hook that you will probably have to use in almost every react application at least once.

-You use it if you want execute some code after the component renders, for example:
+You use it if you want to execute some code after the component renders, for example:

 #### 1) After the component renders for the first time (like the good old componentDidMount).
 ```jsx